rabbitmq/rabbitmq-website/site/production-checklist.md

     6GB.
   </li>
   <li>
-    <code>{disk_free_limit, {mem_relative, 2.0}}</code> is the
+    <code>disk_free_limit.relative = 2.0</code> is the
-    most conservative production value, we cannot think of any reason to use anything higher.If you want full confidence in RabbitMQ having all the disk space that it needs, at all times, this is the value to use.
+    most conservative production value, we cannot think of any reason to use anything higher.
+If you want full confidence in RabbitMQ having all the disk space that it needs, at all times, this is the value to use.
   </li>
 </ul>